RobAntunes/Skye/README.md

 ### Context Object

-The `Context` object is at the heart of the Tres.js Server.
+The `Context` object is at the heart of the Skye's Server.
 It encapsulates all the information about the current request and response, and is passed through all middleware and route handlers.
+(Incomplete)

 ```typescript
 interface Context {